mmmnic2/backend-test/README.md

 cd <project-directory>
 ```

-**2. Configure Application Properties**: in the src/main/resources/application.properties file, comment out the deployment database configuration and use the MySQL properties Local settings.
+**2. Configure Application Properties**

+In the src/main/resources/application.properties file, comment out the deployment database configuration and use the MySQL properties Local settings.
 Then, update the MySQL username and password fields with your credentials:
 ```javascript
 # MySQL properties Local
 spring.jpa.hibernate.ddl-auto=create-drop